 Opinions alter, but characters are only developed.
 (Benjamin Disraeli)

 When we see persons of worth, we should think of equalling them; when we see persons of a contrary character, we should turn inwards and examine ourselves.
 (Confucius)

+3. Family-fit or family-served popularity goes a long way toward building of characters ☼1.
 Maybe there is nothing like well deserved popularity in the family kept uncramped and steady at that

 A good, able character made use of by others down into steady continuance, may get worse than a large family.
 (With Charles H. Parkhurst and Henry David Thoreau)